Automate Code Signing with Jenkins, AWS KMS, and Signtool

 import boto3

-start_marker = '-----BEGIN CERTIFICATE REQUEST-----'
+START_MARKER = '-----BEGIN CERTIFICATE REQUEST-----'

-end_marker = '-----END CERTIFICATE REQUEST-----'
+END_MARKER = '-----END CERTIFICATE REQUEST-----'

-def sign_certification_request_info(kms, key_id, csr, digest_algorithm, signing_algorithm):
+def sign_certification_request_info(kms, key_id, csr):

-der_bytes = encoder.encode(certificationRequestInfo)
+der_bytes = encoder.encode(csr['certificationRequestInfo'])

-digest = hashlib.new(digest_algorithm)
+digest = hashlib.sha256(der_bytes).digest()

-response = kms.sign(KeyId=key_id, Message=digest, MessageType='DIGEST', SigningAlgorithm=signing_algorithm)
+response = kms.sign(KeyId=key_id, Message=digest, MessageType='DIGEST', SigningAlgorithm=SIGN_ALGO)

 return response['Signature']